jeremytammik/tbc/a/1824_adjust_wall_location.md

 They conducted

-> a multicountry experiment that tests the effects of different modes of strategy communication on student learning.
+> a multi-country experiment that tests the effects of different modes of strategy communication on student learning.
 The results show the learning benefits to students of multimedia presentations of strategy and suggests how strategy professors should further encourage students to draw strategies in class.

 A summary and discussion of the results is also provided in